orsenthil/senthil.learntosolveit.com-deploy/posts/2007/04/12/soc-application-accepted.md

 ----

 Wow!
 Congrats!
 I was using urllib2 recently and felt it can be made easier.
-I like Java's Apache HttpClient.
+I like Java's {{% wikipedia article="Apache HttpClient" %}}.

 _pramodbiligiri_